ychan05/money-for-masterminds/docs/DesignDoc.md

 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

+User stories that passed their acceptance criteria tests: 13 User stories with some acceptance criteria tests failing: 0 User stories without any acceptance criteria testing: 1

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage
 > achieved from unit testing of the code base.
 Discuss the team's